 The technology for fighting fires with less water is our future.
 Less water and better results for increasing safety, less structural damage, less contaminated water runoff and increasing our customer service.

 Boats & Ships

 State & National Parks

-The Stinger Nozzle head is designed to break water down into smaller water droplets, also referred to as micro droplets, which are approximately .3 mm in size.
+The Stinger Nozzle head is designed to break water down into smaller water droplets, ( 7 to 100 microns) also referred to as micro droplets.
 Water is pumped into the nozzle head and reduced by 7 small water jets.
 These water jets work similar to a fuel-injected carburetor by creating more efficiency, and they have two means of creating the droplets.
 First, water goes through a tiny hole that is directed straight through the center of the water jet.
 Second, water moves through a small carve-out on the side of the water jet.
 This process creates turbulence and breaks the water down to a smaller droplet.
 With this design in effect, the larger droplet leads and the smaller water droplet follows right behind.
 The larger droplets supply the distance to the stream and the smaller droplets follow directly behind to close the gap and reduce entrained air.

 The straight stream meets NFPA minimum 35’ distance standard.
 The WASP has a distance of 50’.
 The fog stream distance is approximately 30’.